uditalias/swamp/README.md

 Type: `Array` Default: `[]`

 Config UnixSocket files for internal process communications.
 The array will accept list of socket files with an optional chmod.
-* Not that if the Socket file doesn't exist, Swamp will ignore it.
+* Note that if the Socket file doesn't exist, Swamp will ignore it.

 Example:
 ```javascript